Castian999/Backrooms/README.md

 2025-11-06 : ☑️ 2 pomodoros | Feynman review + math corrections — sharper focus and gradual recovery.
 2025-11-07 : ❌ 0 pomodoros | Busy all day — no study time, but still holding the line mentally.
 2025-11-08 : ☑️ 1 pomodoro | Feynman review — small but meaningful progress, focus regaining shape.
+2025-11-09 : ⛔ 0 pomodoros | A day lost to procrastination — but awareness brings the will to rise again.